semuxproject/semux-core/.github/contributing.md

 In general [commits should be atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and diffs should be easy to read.
 For this reason do not mix any formatting fixes or code moves with actual code changes.

-Commit messages should be verbose by default consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s), unless the title alone is self-explanatory (like "Corrected typo in init.cpp") in which case a single title line is sufficient.
+Commit messages should be verbose by default consisting of a short subject line (**imperative present tense, capitalized, max 50 characters**), a blank line and detailed explanatory text as separate paragraph(s), unless the title alone is self-explanatory in which case a single title line is sufficient.
 Commit messages should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
-Further explanation [here](http://chris.beams.io/posts/git-commit/).
+Further explanation [here](https://github.com/agis/git-style-guides).

 If a particular commit references another issue, please add the reference.
 For example: `refs #1234` or `fixes #4321`.
 Using the `fixes` or `closes` keywords will cause the corresponding issue to be closed when the pull request is merged.